-Minority Biomedical Research Support - Research Initiative for Scientific Enhancement (MBRS-RISE) promotes support for developing careers in biomedical applications.
-The RISE program is funded by the National Institutes of Health (NIH) and is administered by program director Dr. Teresa Turner.
-ECS scholars supported by RISE must be interested in a career in biomedical research, work closely with faculty mentors on research projects, receive funding to work with off-island mentors during the summer and have specific responsibilities.
+The Research Initiative for Scientific Enhancement (RISE) promotes support for developing careers in biomedical applications.
+RISE is a national program funded by the National Institutes of Health (NIH) through the National Institute of General Medical Sciences (NIGMS) Division of Training, Workforce Development, and Diversity (TWD).
+At UVI, RISE is administered by program director Dr. Teresa Turner.
+Scholars supported by RISE must be interested in a career in biomedical research, work closely with faculty mentors on research projects, receive funding to work with off-island mentors during the summer and have specific responsibilities.
 RISE supports 10 students per academic year.
 Selected students are supported throughout their undergraduate years.

 To be a RISE scholar, a student must have a UVI GPA of 2.7 or above.
 Students must also be a US citizen or permanent resident and be a full time student majoring in mathematics, chemistry, biology, marine biology, computer science, psychology, or nursing.